DPIRD-DMA/blog/docs/_posts/2021-07-01-Train-a-Deep-Learning-image-classifier-in-5-minutes-with-Python.md

 ---
 Image classification is the process of assigning a label to an image.
 This guide will outline how to train a Deep Learning image classifier with a very small amount of code and with limited training data.
 The approach covered in this post is very powerful and, as such, I find myself using it frequently.

-<a class="jn" href="https://github.com/DPIRD-DMA/blog/blob/master/notebooks/Image%20Classification.ipynb">link to notebook</a>
+<a class="jn" href="https://github.com/DPIRD-DMA/blog/blob/master/notebooks/Deep%20Learning%20image%20classifier">link to notebook</a>

-Hardware:
+Hardware:<br>
 To follow this guide, you’re going to need two things, a computer running some form of Linux (I’m using and recommend Ubuntu 20.04) and a recent high-end NVIDIA graphics card (GTX 1060 6GB or better).
 If you meet these requirements then you are good to go.
 If not, your best bet is probably to try out Google Colab which offers a free GPU enabled virtual server.

-Environment setup:
+Environment setup:<br>
 At this stage, you are going to want to make sure your system is recognising your GPU.
 Fire up a terminal and type ‘nvidia-smi’.
 Assuming the GPU drivers are correctly installed, you should see something like this.

 <img src="https://github.com/DPIRD-DMA/blog/blob/master/docs/images/blog_images/2021-07-01-Train-a-Deep-Learning-image-classifier-in-5-minutes-with-Python-nvidia-smi.png?raw=true" width="500">